 But according to the 2018 Western Monarch Thanksgiving Count, the number of western monarchs dropped 86% over the previous year.

-According to National Geographic, a farmer warned bug specialist Chip Taylor of the destruction of this beautiful species as early as 2004.
-New crop varities and agricultural practices are wiping out milkweed in rural areas.
-Housing development, drought, and gardening practices are eliminating milkweed in suburban and urban areas.
+According to National Geographic, a farmer warned entomologist Chip Taylor of the destruction of this species as early as 2004.
+New crop varities and agricultural practices are wiping out butterfly habitat in rural areas.
+Housing development, drought, and gardening practices are eliminating butterfly habitat and introducing pesticides in suburban and urban areas.

-Monarch butterflies are resistably drawn to milkweed because they need it.
-Monarch catepillars only eat milkweed.
+Habitat loss is significant problem.
+Monarch butterflies are drawn to milkweed because monarch catepillars only eat milkweed.
 If their eggs are laid on other plants, the caterpillars will have nothing to eat, they will starve, and die.
-Female monarchs need to lay their eggs on milkweed in order for them to survive.
+Female monarchs need to find patches of milkweed to lay their eggs for the catepillars to survive.

 You can put native milkweed in strategic places in your yard, grow it in pots on your apartment balcony, and provide a place for monarchs to thrive.
 If you plant milkweed, make sure it’s native to your area and avoid using pesticides.
 Planting non-native milkweed from other regions may actually cause more problems than it solves.
 You can also plant nectar rich wildflowers, especially those that bloom in early Spring (February-April) and the Fall (September-October), to provide food for monarchs.

 If enough patches of native milkweed and pollinator friendly plants exist, they can reinforce the interconnected web between natural areas, rural regions, and urban development.
 These pit stops will provide food and habitat for monarchs as well as many other pollinators.

 City, county, and state governments need to restore, protect, and support monarch breeding grounds, overwintering sites, and migratory paths.
 You can contact your local governments to get involved in efforts to save the monarchs.